Coupled gas and bubble dynamics at the solidification front: Results and discussion

 We direct our focus toward the location of bubble nucleation during the solidification process.
 The nucleation distance was quantified as the distance between the bubble and the solidification front in the first frame where the bubble appeared visible.
 We postulate that bubble movement immediately following nucleation and between frames is negligible.
 This assumption is corroborated by our experimental findings, as no movement of bubbles was observed between nucleation and their interaction with the solidification front or adjacent bubbles.

-The distance between the solidification front and either the center or edge of the bubble was quantified in relation to the solidification rate $V_{sf}$ (figure~\ref{fig:figure8}).
+The distance between the solidification front and either the center or edge of the bubble was quantified in relation to the solidification rate $V_{sf}$ (Fig.~\ref{fig:figure8}).
 Our findings reveal that approximately 73\% of the bubbles nucleated during the experiments emerged on the solidification front.
 This observation suggests a predominantly heterogeneous nucleation mechanism, facilitated by the presence of a substrate (the ice crystals) and the locally elevated gas concentration close to the solidification front due to gas segregation.
-Nevertheless, it indicates that 27\% of the bubbles nucleate within the liquid phase, predominantly within the region extending up to $100\mu m$ from the solidification front, where gas segregation initiates.
-The solidification velocity does not affect this proportion, as the percentage of bubbles nucleating on the solidification front consistently remains between 60\% and 80\% across all tested velocities, without any discernible trend.

-We estimate that the predominant proportion of the 27\% of bubbles that do not nucleate on the solidification front emerges via homogeneous nucleation, attributable to the lack of particles or alternative substrates within the liquid.
-Conversely, it is plausible that some of these bubbles may have undergone heterogeneous nucleation due to the presence of impurities within the liquid.
-By considering exclusively those bubbles that nucleated within the bulk liquid, we measured average nucleation distances $d_{sf}$ of $27 \pm 25 \mu m$ from the bubble edge nearest to the solidification front.
-No discernible impact of solidification velocity on the measured nucleation distance was identified, consistent with observations made across the entire set of nucleated bubbles.
-The nucleation distance measurements for bubbles that do not nucleate on the solidification front, across varying solidification velocities, are detailed in Table~\ref{tab:nucleation_concentration}.

 It is frequently asserted in solidification studies that all gas bubbles nucleate heterogeneously either on the solidification front~\cite{Maeno1967-ck,Wei2004-xa} or on particles present within the liquid~\cite{Werner2021-gc,Kato1999nucleation}.
 Moreover, theoretical analyses propose that nucleation is considerably more probable at the solidification front due to its favorable energetic conditions~\cite{Murakami2002-al,Bunoiu2010-hw}.
-However, some empirical observations suggest that while the predominant majority of bubbles nucleate heterogeneously on the front, a minor portion may nucleate in proximity to it without the front serving as a substrate~\cite{meijer2024bubble}.
-Such nucleation events are typically interpreted as heterogeneous nucleation occurring on minor impurities~\cite{ZHDANOV1980659}.
-Our empirical findings indicate that under the specified experimental conditions, approximately 30\% of the bubbles neither nucleate on the solidification front nor on discernible particles or impurities.
-Although it remains possible that certain bubbles nucleated heterogeneously on the glass slides confining the samples, or on undetectable impurities, we postulate that a significant proportion might have nucleated homogeneously.
+Our results are therefore in good agreement with previous studies.